Axiomatic Characterizations of Draft Rules: Model and definitions

-An allocation rule $\varphi$ is \emph{weakly respectful of a priority (WRP)} if there exists a priority $\pi$ such that $\varphi$ satisfies WRP-$\pi$. \end{property}

-If $\varphi$ is an allocation rule that respects the priority $\pi$, then it is possible that an agent $j$ envies another agent $i$ with higher priority.
-The second weakening of envy-freeness requires that the degree of any envy is not ``too large'' in the following sense: if agent $j$ envies agent $i$, then this envy can be eliminated by removing exactly one object from agent $i$'s bundle.
+If $\varphi$ is an allocation rule that respects the priority $\pi$, then it is possible that an agent envies another agent with higher priority.
+The second weakening of envy-freeness requires that the degree of any envy is not ``too large'' in the following sense: if agent $i$ envies agent $j$, then this envy can be eliminated by removing exactly one object from agent $j$'s bundle.
+It is easy to see that EF1 is logically independent from RP.

-\begin{property} An allocation rule $\varphi$ is \emph{envy-free up to one object (EF1)} if, for any problem $\left(\succeq,X\right)$ and agents $i,j\in N$, there exists $S\subseteq\varphi_{i}\left(\succeq,X\right)$ such that $\left|S\right|\leq1$ and $\varphi_{j}\left(\succeq,X\right)\succeq_{j}^{PD}\varphi_{i}\left(\succeq,X\right)\setminus S$. \end{property}
+\begin{property} An allocation rule $\varphi$ is \emph{envy-free up to one object (EF1)} if, for any problem $\left(\succeq,X\right)$ and agents $i,j\in N$, there exists $S\subseteq\varphi_{j}\left(\succeq,X\right)$ such that $\lvert S\rvert\leq1$ and $\varphi_{i}\left(\succeq,X\right)\succeq_{i}^{PD}\varphi_{j}\left(\succeq,X\right)\setminus S$. \end{property}

-It is easy to see that EF implies EF1, RP and WRP, but the converse is false.
-On the other hand, EF1 is logically independent from both RP and WRP.